 - Let's (Not) Get Physicals -For decades, scientific research has shown that annual physical exams — and many of the screening tests that routinely accompany them — are in many ways pointless or (worse) dangerous, because they can lead to unneeded procedures.
 The last few years have produced a steady stream of new evidence against the utility of popular tests.
 New York Times, June 3, 2012.

 - A Formula for Cutting Health Costs - Alaska Natives teach doctors and patients in the rest of the world.
 New York Times Editorial, July 22, 2012.

-NCSL Project Advisory Group:
+NCSL Project Advisory Group

-Additional project research and support provided by: Kara Nett Hinkley (Policy Associate, 2012-2013), Holly Valverde (2013), Katie Mason (Policy Associate), Ashley DePaulis (Policy Associate), Andrew Thangasamy (Research Assistant, 2009), Niaira Posniak (Research Analyst, 2009-2010), Leann Steltzer (Editor) and Alise Garcia (Senior Staff Assistant).
+Additional project research and support provided by: Barbara Yondorf, lead researcher and health consultant, 2009-2012) Ashley Noble (policy specialist, 2013-present), Kara Nett Hinkley (policy associate, 2012-2013), Holly Valverde (2013), Katie Mason (policy associate), Ashley DePaulis (policy associate), Andrew Thangasamy (research assistant, 2009), Niaira Posniak (research analyst, 2009-2010), Leann Steltzer (editor) and Alise Garcia (senior staff assistant).